daos-stack/daos/src/client/addons/README.md

 The API is currently tested with daos_addons_test.

-## DAOS High Level (HL) API
+## DAOS KV API

-The HL API simplifies the DAOS Object API and exposes a simple API to manipulate a Key-Value object with simple put/get/remove operations.
+The KV API (include/daos_kv.h) simplifies the DAOS Object API and exposes a simple API to manipulate a Key-Value object with simple put/get/remove operations.
 The API exposes only a single Key (no multi-level keys) and a value associated with that key which is overwritten entirely anytime the key is updated.
 So internally the mapping of a